Teo-teo/Sudoku/README.md

 Useful terminal game

-Rules: \n
+Rules:

-  Select diffucult from start \n
+  1) Select diffucult from start
-  Press ctrl-c to terminate game or to see if you have won \n
+  2) Press ctrl-c to terminate game or to see if you have won